ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 .titleLocArgs(["titleLocArgs1", "titleLocArgs2"]).locArgs(["locArgs1", "locArgs2"]).subtitle("subtitle")
 .title("title").attachmentUrl("attachmentUrl");

+/* Options style and lights are new optional settings added to GCM,
-// For GCM , for newly added options style and lights , you need to construct there json first if you want to use them.
+ * you need to construct there json first if you want to use them.
+*/

 // If your require lights and style settings you can create style and lights objects as shown below;
 var style = new PushMessageModel.gcmStyle().builder().type(Notification.notification.GcmStyleTypes